Writers Write is a comprehensive resource for writers. In this post, we share a selection of our favourite literary quotes about tea.

 Writers have always loved their coffee and tea.
 If you want to read more about some of the stranger substances they’ve enjoyed, read this post on famous writers and their addictions.

-15 December is International Tea Day and I’ve put together this selection of quotations to celebrate.
+15 December is International Tea Day and I’ve put together this selection of quotes about tea to celebrate.

 - Drink your tea slowly and reverently, as if it is the axis on which the world earth revolves — slowly, evenly, without rushing toward the future. ~Thich Nhat Hanh